-These routines compute a series of the radial Mathieu functions of kind j, with order from nmin to nmax inclusive, storing the results in the array $result_array$.
+These routines compute a series of the radial Mathieu functions of kind j, with order from nmin to nmax inclusive, storing the results in the array result_array.

-7.27 Power Function
+7.28 Power Function

-The following functions are equivalent to the function gsl_pow_int (see Section 4.4 [Small integer powers], page 18) with an error estimate.
-These functions are declared in the header file gsl_sf_pow_int.h.
+The following functions are equivalent to the function gsl_pow_int () with an error estimate.
+These functions are declared in the header file $gsl_sf_pow_int$.h.